Analysis | On ESPN’s NFL draft coverage, home decor steals the show

 The first round of the draft took place virtually Thursday night thanks to the technical wizardry of the IT and production staffs at ESPN and the NFL.
 The four-plus-hour socially distanced telecast went off without any obvious technical glitches.
 The 100-plus video feeds all worked.
 The Detroit Lions’ IT guy, stationed in a Winnebago outside General Manager Bob Quinn’s house just in case, was never called on to troubleshoot.

-The NFL is never shy in celebrating itself as an avatar of American values, and the pandemic telecast was that, too.
-The event was blessed by White House adviser Anthony S. Fauci, who taped a video that aired at the top of the broadcast.
+The NFL is never shy about celebrating itself as an avatar of American values, and the pandemic telecast was that, too.
+The event was blessed by Anthony S. Fauci, the director of the National Institute of Allergy and Infectious Diseases, who taped a video that aired at the top of the broadcast.

 “We have important things that occur in the middle of [the pandemic], and one of them is the football draft,” Fauci said.
 “I want to commend those involved in these decisions to show that we can have something as important as that in a way that safeguards the life, the safety, the health of the American public.”